-The College Preparedness Program provides instruction in basic Reading and Math skills for students pursuing college enrollment but whose assessment scores fall below the ‘pre-determined target’ on the COMPASS exam, placing students in developmental math, reading and writing classes.
+The College Preparedness Program provides instruction in basic Reading, Writing and Math skills for students pursuing college enrollment but whose assessment scores fall below the ‘pre-determined target’ on the COMPASS exam, placing students in developmental math, reading and writing classes.
 This program provides free instruction for students, preparing them to re-take the appropriate assessment in hopes of bypassing the developmental courses and enrolling in college level courses.
 Students benefit by strengthening their basic academic skills and benefit financially by not having to deplete financial resources to pay tuition for non-credit classes.

 College Preparatory Math (Pre-Algebra)